new things

 happiness in a box

-Due to my impatience (and because I was going home that weekend), I decided to just order Human Heart Nature products online instead of going to Shopwise Makati (which may not carry the big sizes anyway).
+Due to my impatience (and because I was going home that weekend), I decided to just order Human Nature products online instead of going to Shopwise Makati (which may not carry the big sizes anyway).

 I ordered: Moisturizing Shampoo and Conditioner (Lush Vanilla), Wild Berry Lip Balm, and Rosy Cheeks Pressed Blush.
 Everything cost me around PhP 580, including taxes and shipping.